-El Batán, Mexico 14 October 2014 – The International Day of Rural Women will take place 15 October 2014, marking the sixth celebration of this United Nations (UN) day dedicated to recognizing “the critical role and contribution of rural women, including indigenous women, in enhancing agricultural and rural development, improving food security and eradicating rural poverty.”
+15 October 2014 will mark the sixth celebration of the International Day of Rural Women, a United Nations (UN) day dedicated to recognizing “the critical role and contribution of rural women, including indigenous women, in enhancing agricultural and rural development, improving food security and eradicating rural poverty.”
 The International Day of Rural Women was first celebrated on 15 October 2008, and was established by the UN General Assembly on 18 December 2007.
 CIMMYT acknowledges the importance of understanding and recognizing the important role of women in agriculture, and is committed to the inclusion and participation of women – especially rural women – in its research and programs.

 “Rural women produce much of the world’s food, care for the environment and help reduce the risk of disaster in their communities.
 Yet they continue to face disadvantages and discrimination that prevent them from realizing their potential,” stated UN Secretary General Ban Ki Moon in his 2013 International Day of Rural Women message.
 “For too many rural women, their daily reality is one in which they do not own the land they farm, are denied the financial services that could lift them out of poverty, and live without the guarantee of basic nutrition, health services and amenities such as clean water and sanitation.
 Empowering rural women is crucial for ending hunger and poverty.”